Summary: Physics

 Book I

-We first perceive things as a whole, but learning is a process that leads us to discover their parts.
-This is why we must proceed from what is general to what is particular 1, from what is clear to us to what is clear by nature.
+We first perceive things as a whole, but learning is a process through which we come to discover their parts.
+This is why we must proceed from what is general to what is particular

 The principle is the origin of a thing.
-Aristotle seeks to identify the characteristics of the principle that underlies all things.
+Aristotle seeks to establish the characteristics of the principle that underlies all things.
 This principle is either one or many.
 If it is one, it must be either immobile (Parmenides or Melissos) or in motion (physicists).
 If they are multiple, are they finite or infinite?
 Are they of one kind or of opposite kinds?

 In opposition to Parmenides and Melissos, Aristotle asserts that motion exists, and that all things, or at least some things, are in motion.
-Moreover, it is false to claim, as they do, that all things are one.
+Moreover, it is wrong to claim, as they do, that all things are one.
 Aristotle asks: what is this unity?
 This question remains unresolved.

 Finally, what exactly does it mean to say that all things are One?
-If "being One" means "being identical", then they employ the language of Heraclitus, good will be the same as evil 2.
-And their discourse will not be about the unity of beings, but about their non-existence 3.
+If "being One" means "being identical", then they employ the language of Heraclitus, good will be the same as evil

 By contrast, for Aristotle, beings are multiple either by definition (the definition of "white" differs from that of "quick") or by division (a whole is composed of several parts).
 He therefore rejects the monism of Parmenides.

-After criticising the notion of a single principle (monism), Aristotle examines the doctrine of several pre-Socratics, who held that there are two opposing principles, and that the plurality of beings arises from their opposition.
+After criticising the notion of a single principle (monism), Aristotle examines the doctrine of several pre-Socratics, who held that there are two opposing principles and that the plurality of beings arises from their opposition.

 For example, according to Democritus, they are being and void.
 Others propose pairs such as heat and cold, or even and odd, among other opposites.